danielyxie/bitburner/doc/source/netscriptfunctions.rst

 .. js:function:: peek(port)

     :param number port: Port to peek.
-Must be an integer between 1 and 10
+Must be an integer between 1 and 20

     This function is used to peek at the data from a port.
 It returns the first element in the specified port without removing that element.
 If the port is empty, the string "NULL PORT DATA" will be returned.

-    Read about how `Netscript Ports work here <http://bitburner.wikia.com/wiki/Netscript_Ports>`_.
+    Read about how :ref:`netscript_ports` work here

 clear
 ^^^^^